Wilhe's Raptor Adaptor (Terminal Device for Existing Prosthesis)

 24 objects 53 Followers

-Joined about 10 years ago Webster, NY
+Joined over 10 years ago Webster, NY

 Having retired from Xerox as a Human Factors Engineer, Skip Meetze is co-founder of Rochester e-NABLE Lab where he mentors high school and college students in rapid prototyping and iterative design.
 Skip collaborates with other e-NABLE volunteer design...